-Say you’re buying a new car and you want to borrow $20,000 for five years.
+Say you're buying a new car and you want to borrow $20,000 for five years.
 Your FICO score will determine how much interest you pay.
-Here’s how the rates broke down as of late November 2015, according to myFICO, the consumer calculator provided by Fair Isaac:$20,000 Auto Loan
+Here's how the rates broke down as of January 2020, according to myFICO, the consumer calculator provided by Fair Isaac:$20,000 Auto Loan

 For mortgage borrowers, the FICO calculus is even more stark.
 The best rates go to buyers with near-perfect credit scores.
 Borrowers with scores below 620 are unlikely to be approved.
-These examples, provided by myFICO as of late November 2015, are based on a 30-year fixed-rate mortgage for $200,000 – and they show that a borrower with stellar credit would save nearly $100,000 in interest over the life of the loan compared to someone with spotty credit:$200,000 Mortgage
+These examples, provided by myFICO as of June 2019, are based on a 30-year fixed-rate mortgage for $200,000 - and they show that a borrower with stellar credit would save about $70,000 in interest over the life of the loan compared to someone with spotty credit:$200,000 Mortgage

 When Credit Counts

 Mortgages and car loans are the most obvious items affected by your credit score, but there are many other ways you can take a hit if you don't have a decent score: